riddleme/capstone-python/project.md

 ## Overview

-This capstone project is built around using Python to collect data from a remote source, parse the data by passing it between transformative scripts, and finally plot the data.
+This capstone project is built around using Python to collect data from a remote source, process the data by passing it between transformative scripts, and finally plot the data.

 We will use current temperature data for the State of Illinois.